-- Students receiving related services will participate in teletherapy sessions with district and contracted providers, over video conferencing or telephonically if video conferencing is not able to be carried out. - Students receiving direct and indirect consultant teacher services will be provided with modifications and accommodations to learning activities through co-planning with general education teachers, with additional availability to receive support from the direct consultant teacher during video conferencing sessions and extra help periods. - Students receiving in district special class and resource room services will receive those services through video conferencing to the extent practicable and appropriate for student needs.
+- Students receiving related services will participate in teletherapy sessions with district and contracted providers, over video conferencing or telephonically if video conferencing is not able to be carried out. - Students receiving direct and indirect consultant teacher services will be provided with modifications and accommodations to learning activities through co-planning with general education teachers, with additional availability to receive support from the direct consultant teacher during video conferencing sessions and extra help periods. - Students receiving in district special class and resource room services will receive those services through the same format as general education students receive their instruction to the extent that it is appropriate for individual student needs.